mjason98/hsdemo/docs/database.md

 []> exit;
 ```

-Lastly, update the .env file in the root folder of the project with the connection configuration for the database.
+Lastly, update the `.env` file in the root folder of the project with the connection configuration for the database.

-### Laravel Migartions
+### Laravel Migrations

-To run your first migrations, use the following command
+To execute your initial migrations, use the following command:

 ```shell
 php artisan migrate:fresh --seed
 ```

 ## RDB Design

-For this project, it was used the following designt for the database structure:
+The database structure for this project follows the design depicted below:

 <p align="center"><img src="images/db_architecture.png" width="900" alt="DB design"></p>